reedmusic/exercises/jazz/cool/cool1.md

 2. Name the instrument that plays the head.

 	<details>Vibraphone</details>

-2. Find the name of the percussionist who plays this.

-	<details>Milt Jackson</details>

-2. Who are the MJQ?

-	<details>Modern Jazz Quartet</details>

 	3. Compare the rhythm of the introduction and head sections

-	<details>The introduction uses straight quavers and the head uses swung quavers</details>
+	<details>The introduction uses straight quavers and the head uses swung quavers.</details>

 4. Identify the structure of the head.